CV

-My research interests lie primarily in the enigmatic micropalaeontology of the Precambrian period of Earth’s history.
+D.O.B.: 23-07-1986; Nationality: British; email: leila.battison@earth.ox.ac.ukMy research interests lie primarily in the enigmatic micropalaeontology of the Precambrian period of Earth’s history.
 However, having received formal training in all aspects of palaeontology, including the philosophical implications of early life studies and of evolutionary theory, I cannot fail to be fascinated by these topics as well.
 Fundamentally, I am attracted to large scale unsolved problems within the field of science, and explore these as my knowledge base and training allows.
-I am always looking to expand my horizons, and the relatively young science of Astrobiology, combined with questions on the origins of early life in Earth, hold particular appeal for me at this stage of my career.
-Within the scope of my DPhil I am able to explore such questions as the timing and process of the evolution of eukaryotes, the transition from unicellular to multicellular forms, and the changing nature of the fossil record through Earth’s history.
+I am always looking to expand my horizons, and the relatively young science of Astrobiology, combined with questions on the origins of early life in Earth, hold particular appeal for me.
+Within the scope of my DPhil I was able to explore such questions as the timing and process of the evolution of eukaryotes, the transition from unicellular to multicellular forms, and the changing nature of the fossil record through Earth’s history.
+In my future academic career, I intend to investigate the mineral and organic signs that life leaves in rocks on Earth, and expand this information to studies on other planets.

 Communication of Science to a wider public audience is critical, and a central motivation to my life as a scientist.
 In my day-to-day life as a researcher, I strive to make my own work accessible to the layperson (both interested and uninterested), and in my spare time, I hope to make a difference in making the work of other academics similarly understandable.
 Good practice in science communication is key, as well as searching for new ways to engage the public with the fascinating and important work being done by academics worldwide.